tolauwae/phd-thesis/src/oop/oop.typ

 The server configuration consists of the two components; the internal debugger state and the WebAssembly program state $K$.
 The internal debugger state contains the execution state $overline(es)$, and the internal message box $overline(im)$, which receives messages from the client.
-The ($"invoking" a$) state is used to indicate that the server is currently executing a remote invocation of the action $a$.
 The server can receive just one internal message, _invoke_, which is used to invoke an action.
 In order for the right state to be synchronized, the messages passes along the WebAssembly global store $s$ and list of instructions $e^ast$.
-We go into more details when discussing the server-side semantics.
+We go into more details when discussing the evaluation rules.
 For clarity, we place a line over these components to differentiate them from the similar components in the client configuration.

 In our implementation we also have an outgoing message box used to communicate all the information needed to update the debugger frontend, in order not to clutter the semantics we omit this message box in the semantics.